georgialoper/strongly-typed-css-stirtrek-2023/pages/6_css-in-js.md

 click

-The library might expose this css props on all our elements, or we might otherwise import it as a function from the library, the result of which we'd just pass on to the elements class prop.
+The library might expose this css prop on all our elements, or we might otherwise import it as a function from the library, the result of which we'd just pass on to the elements class prop.

 Regardless, we'll supply our styles to the css prop or function as an object that's representative of the styles we want to apply to our div element.